 Everything in excess is opposed to nature. –

 10. Learn to appreciate the little things

 When you’re young you want to take on the world.
 You dream big and have high hopes for the future.
 However, not all wishes come to fruition.
 Be prepared for this.
 Too high expectations can lead to pretty big disappointments.

 Sometimes we take everything for granted, without realizing the prosperity in our lives.
-Try to appreciate what you already have.
+Try to .
 If you are not happy now then no Porsche or big mansion will change that (in the long run).